Skip to content

 Frequently Asked Questions

-What cost per drink should I use?
+What cost per drink to use?

 Honest weighted average across your usual venues.
 Home consumption: 2-3.
 Casual restaurant: 8-12.
 Bars: 10-18.
 Average for typical social drinker: 5-10.
 Track 2-4 weeks of actual spending if uncertain.